-Police Dispatch Center shall notify the Chief of Police and Director of Student Health Services via the established contact information.
-Director of Student Health Services will notify health service staff and clinic manager.
-Clinic manager will notify medical staff.
+The Police Dispatch Center shall notify the Chief of Police and Campus Medical Officer via the established contact information.
+The Campus Medical Officer will notify health service staff and clinic manager.
+The clinic manager will notify medical staff.

 Staff and Student Notification -